 Tip: Ask the client to set up an auto-forward rule in their email client so that every statement from the bank goes straight to their Reconlink import address.
 That way, the import happens without any action from the client after the initial setup.

-Manual upload is the fallback option — useful when a CDR feed is not available and the client has not set up email forwarding, or when you need to backfill historical data quickly.
+Manual upload is useful when the client has not set up email forwarding, or when you need to backfill historical data quickly.

 Steps: